A Lyapunov-Based Small-Gain Theorem for Fixed-Time Stability: Introduction

 \section{Introduction}

 To address the growing demand for fast control and learning algorithms with greater accuracy and stronger robustness guarantees, significant research efforts have focused on developing tools that enable improved convergence properties.
 Finite-time stability (FTS) \cite{bhatfinite} and control \cite{zpjfinite} have attracted attention from the nonlinear controls community due to improved convergence and disturbance rejection properties.
 However, a drawback of finite-time stabilization is that the time by which the system is guaranteed to reach its equilibrium (i.e., the settling time) may grow unbounded with respect to the system's initialization.
 This motivates the notion of fixed-time stability (FxTS), which distinguishes itself from FTS by further guaranteeing a uniform upper bound on the settling time.
-Following the introduction of Lyapunov conditions in \cite{6104367} to verify FxTS for continuous-time autonomous systems, FxTS has received significant attention due to its ability to address challenges in a variety of engineering domains, such as control \cite{9696292}, network synchronization \cite{hu2020fixed}, optimization \cite{10885949}, learning \cite{9760031}, neural networks \cite{CHEN2020412}, etc. Despite the numerous advancements in the theory of FxTS, there are limited tools available that simplify the verification of FxTS for large scale systems.
-Current methods require the systems to satisfy restrictive structural requirements \cite{9714166}, certain interconnection conditions under a time-scale separation \cite{10644358, 11239427}, or trajectory-based small gain conditions \cite{10886634}.
+Following the introduction of Lyapunov conditions in \cite{6104367} to verify FxTS for continuous-time autonomous systems, FxTS has received significant attention due to its ability to address challenges in a variety of engineering domains, such as optimization \cite{10885949}, learning \cite{9760031}, neural networks \cite{CHEN2020412}, etc. Despite the numerous advancements in the theory of FxTS, there are limited tools available for the study of FxTS in large scale systems.
+For example, current methods require the systems to satisfy restrictive structural requirements \cite{9714166}, certain interconnection conditions under a time-scale separation \cite{11239427}, or trajectory-based small gain conditions \cite{10886634}.